CU-NESS/distpy/README.txt

 Signature: castable_to_transform(key, return_transform_if_true=False)
 Description: Attempts to cast key to a Transform object using the cast_transform function described above.
 If key cannot be cast to a Transform, then False is returned.
 If key can be cast to a Transform denoted by transform, then (transform if return_transform_if_true else True) is returned.

-Function: cast_to_transform_list
-Signature: cast_to_transform_list(key, num_transforms=None)
-Description: If key is a TransformList, then it is returned.
-If it is a Transform object of is castable to a Transform object, then it is repeated (1 if (num_transforms is None) else num_transforms) times and returned as a TransformList object.
-Otherwise, key should be a list of Transform objects or objects that can be cast into Transform objects.
-In this case, if num_transforms is not None, num_transforms should be the length of key.

-Function: castable_to_transform_list
-Signature: castable_to_transform_list(key, return_transform_list_if_true=False, num_transforms=None)
-Description: Attempts to cast key to a TransformList object using the cast_transform function described above.
-If key cannot be cast to a TransformList with the given number of transforms, then False is returned.
-If key can be cast to a TransformList denoted by transform_list, then (transform_list if return_transform_list_if_true else True) is returned.

 -----------------------------
 distpy.distribution submodule
 -----------------------------

 The distpy.distribution module is the main purpose of distpy.
 It contains a base class called Distribution, which creates an interface with draw, log_value, to_string, and fill_hdf5_group methods and a numparams property all to be implemented in subclasses.
+It also provides many specific implemented subclasses of the Distribution class, described below.

 Class: Distribution
 Signature: (Distribution class cannot be directly instantiated)